KBNLresearch/omimgr/readme.md

 ![](./img/errors-readom.png)

 After clicking *Yes*, *omimgr* will delete the disc image that was created by *readom*, and then start *ddrescue*.
-If *ddrescue* also exits with any errors, it is possible to do one or more addition passes with *ddrescue*:
+If *ddrescue* also exits with any errors, it is possible to do one or more additional passes with *ddrescue*:

 ![](./img/error-ddrescue.png)